HISTORY OF JUNETEENTH

 4. January 11 – December 18, 1865

-However, other non-rebellious Southern slave states would subsequently need to pass their own laws particular to their state in order to affect liberation.
+However, other non-rebellious Southern slave states would subsequently need to pass their own laws particular to their state to affect liberation.
 For these states, slavery was still practiced.

 These would include several of the slave-holding Southern states who didn’t change their laws until: